lanl/drm-fates/1.FATES-MODEL/README.md

 sh src/run_elm_parallel.sh

-6. Run this script until you get "sbatch has finished running" & "a simulation ran successfully":

-sh src/run_success.sh

-7. To find which simulations (cases) are complete (output/Filter.txt) and which are not (output/Missing.txt), run:
+6. To find out if all simulations (cases) finished successfully, run this.
+It will also save which cases are complete (output/Filter.txt) and which are not (output/Missing.txt):

 python src/create.filter.py

-8. If all are not complete, try submitting the job again (cases that were already complete, will be skipped):
+7. If previous message results in a failure, try submitting the job again (cases that were already complete, will be skipped):

 sbatch src/run_elm.sh